 NURS315 (Not Liberal Arts) Professional Nurse-Family and Community Intersystem I 9 hrs.
 6 crs.
-The nursing and epidemiological processes are utilized to initiate change in professional nurse interactions of multi-cultural family/communityenvironment intersystems throughout the life process for health maintenance and promotion.
-Theories related to group dynamics are explored to reinforce leadership/management, teaching/ learning and decision-making skills.
+The nursing and epidemiological processes are utilized to initiate change in professional nurse interactions of multi-cultural family/community-environment intersystems throughout the life process for health maintenance and promotion.
+Theories related to group dynamics are explored to reinforce leadership/management, teaching/learning and decision-making skills.
 Clinical laboratory experiences are provided in a variety of community setting.
 Preq: NURS 203, NURS 301.
 Not open to students with credit in NURS 305.
-3 hours lecture, 6 hours field work.
+3 hours lecture, 6 hours field work

 NURS320 (Not Liberal Arts) \$ Adult Health I 16 hrs.
 8 crs.
 This course utilizes the Nursing Process and General System Theory to focus on caring for the multicultural individual/family client system who is experiencing deviations from wellness.
-Principles presented in the natural and behavioral sciences, humanities and nursing theory are integrated to assist the students in synthesizing knowledge that requires interventions to restore the client to his/ her optimum level of wellness or to a peaceful death.
+Principles presented in the natural and behavioral sciences, humanities and nursing theory are integrated to assist the students in synthesizing knowledge that requires interventions to restore the client to his/her optimum level of wellness or to a peaceful death.
 Levels of prevention are examined with emphasis on the secondary level.
 Ethical, moral and legal issues in nursing practice are addressed.
 Nursing research and evidence-based practice are incorporated into the care of individual/family system Preq: Department permission required.
 Five hours lecture; 8 hours clinical; 3 hours simulation lab

 NURS340 (Not Liberal Arts) \$ Nursing Care of Children: Infancy to Adolescence 18 hrs.
 5 crs.
 The Nursing Process and General Systems theory are utilized in providing students with the theoretical knowledge and clinical skills needed to provide culturally sensitive care to children & their families from infancy through late adolescence.
 The course facilitates integration of the concepts of communication and growth and development in providing primary, secondary and tertiary levels of intervention to children and their families who are experiencing disruption in their biopsychosocial integrity.
-Preq: Nursing 202, 203, 210, 320 and Departmental Permission Coreq: NURS 314 and NURS 32.
-7 weeks, 6 hrs Lecture; 12 hours clinical
+Preq: Nursing 202, 203, 210, 320 and Departmental Permission Coreq: NURS 310.
+(6 hrs Lecture; 12 hours clinical.)
+This course can be offered as a face-to-face or as a hybrid course.